Dordogne activity holiday in France

 Description of Dordogne activity holiday in France

-This holiday has departures every two days from June to September, please enquire for availability on all your tailormade trips.
+This holiday has departures Monday to Saturday from June through September, please enquire for availability on all your tailormade trips.

 Travelling by train:

 We offer the possibility of travelling by train to and from the UK for this trip and can book this for you if required.
 Please enquire for further details.

 As the pioneers of responsible tourism, we've screened this (and every) holiday so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetWe are well aware of the impact tourism has at home and abroad, and we make every effort to balance the environmental impact of travelling with the immense benefits sustainable tourism can bring to destinations and the people who live there.
 So we start in the office: we turn off all electrical equipment every night; we use energy-efficient bulbs; we measure print and paper consumption, and re-cycle wherever possible; we print our brochures on paper from sustainable sources.